-When a prospect interacts with an email campaign, the Snapshot Report, your Store, or the Snapshot Widget, you’ll receive an email that exclaims, “You’ve got a new hot lead!”
+When a prospect interacts with an email campaign, the Snapshot Report, your Store, or an Acquisition Widget, you’ll receive an email that exclaims, “You’ve got a new hot lead!”
 So exciting!
 That means it’s time to get in touch with your prospect.

 Follow these steps to identify hot leads, and then prepare, schedule, and deliver your presentation.

 Identify hot leads

-When a prospect might be interested in your products, flame icons will appear beside their account in the Sales & Success Center—this is a hot lead.
+When a prospect might be interested in your products, flame icons will appear beside their account in Sales & Success Center—this is a hot lead.

 The following actions trigger hot leads:

 - Prospect opened a campaign email (excludes product adoption campaigns).